How to Find Remote Jobs So You Can Finally Ditch Your Commute and Cubicle

 When you literally copy and paste the keywords used in the job ad -- which explicitly state what the company is looking for -- it shows hiring managers, decision-makers, and resume parsing software you have what it takes.

 You should always have an updated resume on hand so you only have to make minor tweaks when you want to send one out to companies you're interested in.
+Use a resume builder like CVStep to help you out in this step.

 This involves not only describing your education, past positions, and career objectives like a standard resume, but also specific skills and traits relative to remote work demands.